Kiuwan logo

 What Does Static Application Security Testing Do?

 SAST testing tools reveal the locations of vulnerabilities like SQL injections before the program enters the QA phase, allowing developers to streamline the development lifecycle.
-These tools also minimize the amount of vulnerable areas in your application’s code, making costly and embarrassing data breaches less likely.
+These tools also minimize the vulnerable areas in your application’s code, making costly and embarrassing data breaches less likely.

 Unlike other types of code analysis, SAST can run during every phase of software development, even in the earliest stages.
-It also allows developers to easily identify the exact location of vulnerable code, down to the line number within the file.
+It also allows developers to easily identify the location of vulnerable code, down to the line number within the file.
 This makes it more difficult for malicious actors to exploit unsecured lines of code by minimizing them overall.

 When to Conduct a SAST Test

 Your software testing team can use SAST tools at any point during development.
-Thanks to its static approach to detecting security vulnerabilities, it can find potential security risks in individual lines of code — meaning your team can use SAST tools at any time before deployment.
+Thanks to its static approach to detecting security vulnerabilities, it can find potential security risks in individual lines of code—meaning your team can use SAST tools at any time before deployment.

 With scanning tools like Kiuwan’s SAST capabilities, developers and testers can run tests from the earliest stages of production and throughout the development process, including during QA and final checks.